Ten Hints Someone You Know Has Binge Eating Disorder

 8. Family History of Binge Eating Disorder

 As with most mental health disorders, binge eating disorder happens more often in people whose family members have the disorder.
-It’s not clear whether this is genetic or due to children copying their parents’ behavior.
+It’s not clear whether this is genetic or due to children modeling their parents’ behavior.
 Most likely it’s a combination of the two.

 9. Finding Food Wrappers Hidden or in the Trash

 If you suspect your loved one has binge eating disorder, look in the trash occasionally to see if there are food wrappers in bulk.
-This may not be daily, but if there are repeatedly lots of junk food wrappers hidden away or put in the trash, it’s a sign there has been a binge eating episode.
+This may not be daily, but if there are repeatedly lots of food wrappers hidden away or put in the trash, it’s a sign there has been a binge eating episode.

-10. Feeling Guilt or Shame About Eating
+10. Overwhelming Guilt or Shame Related to Eating

 If your loved one expresses a feeling of shame about how much they ate at a meal or indicated they feel guilty about snacking, it’s a sign they may be developing BED.
 The disorder almost always comes with these embarrassed feelings.